-For the implementation, we set k = 1 in the R function ciregic.
-This implies that cubic B-splines with $[N^{1/3}]$ internal knots are used to approximate $\phi_j(t)$, where $[N^{1/3}]$ is the largest integer up to and including $N^{1/3}$, and N is the total number of distinct time points V_i and U_i for the non-right-censored subjects, plus the number of right-censored subjects.
-For the "B-spline+Bernstein polynomials" approach, we use BPs with m = 5 degrees for the approximation of $\psi_j(w)$ (i.e., six basis functions).
-For the "B-spline+B-spline" approach, we use six cubic B-spline basis functions.
+For implementation, we set k = 1 in the R function ciregic.
+This implies cubic B-splines with $[N^{1/3}]$ internal knots were used for the approximation of $\phi_j(t)$, where $[N^{1/3}]$ is the largest integer up to and including $N^{1/3}$, and N is the total number of distinct time points V_i and U_i for the nonright-censored subjects, plus the number of right-censored subjects.
+For the "B-spline+Bernstein polynomials" approach, we use BPs with m = 5degrees for the approximation of $\psi_j(w)$ (i.e., 6 basis functions).
+For the "B-spline+B-spline" approach, we use 6 cubic B-spline basis functions.
 We consider two sample sizes, 100 and 500, with the number of simulated data sets for each scenario being 200.
-For estimating the standard error of $\hat{\beta}$, ciregic has two options: nboot=0, or nboot=a positive integer, where nboot indicates the number of bootstrap samples for estimating the variances and covariances of the estimated regression coefficients.
+For estimating the standard error of $\hat{\beta}$, ciregic has two options: nboot=0, or nboot=a positive integer, where nboot indicates the number of bootstrap samples for estimating variances and covariances of the estimated regression coefficients.
 When nboot = 0, the least-squares (LS) method is used.
-Pilot simulation studies revealed that, although the LS method is significantly faster, it leads to biased variance estimates.
+Pilot simulation studies revealed that although the LS method is significantly faster, it leads to biased variance estimates.
 Hence, we used the bootstrap method with nboot = 500 bootstrap samples in our simulation studies.

-The simulation results, which report the AEST (average estimate of β), MCSD (Monte Carlo standard deviation of estimates), ASE (average estimated standard errors of estimates), and ECP (empirical coverage probability), are presented in Table S1.
-For the "B-spline+Bernstein polynomials" approach, we observe that the MCSDs mostly agree with the ASEs, and the ECPs remain very close to the nominal 95% level, implying that the bootstrap method works well.
-Figures S1 and S2 display histograms of the estimates of β for n = 100 and 500, respectively, and Figures S3 and S4 present plots of the true and estimated baseline CIFs and nonlinear regression functions, respectively, also for sample sizes 100 and 500.
-The histograms reveal the satisfactory asymptotic normality of the estimator of β , even for relatively smaller sample sizes.
-The differences between the true and estimated functions are quite small, and decrease with an increasing sample size.
-Furthermore, the biases of the estimates of β are also small, revealing satisfactory performance of the approximations to the unknown nonlinear regression functions by the BPs.
+The simulation results, which reported AEST (Average estimates of β), MCSD (Monte Carlo standard deviation of estimates), ASE (Average estimated standard errors of estimates), and ECP (Empirical coverage probability), are presented in Table S1.
+For the "B-spline+Bernstein polynomials" approach, we observe the MCSDs mostly agree with the ASEs, while ECPs remain very close to the nominal 95% level, implying the bootstrap method to be working well.
+Figures S1 and S2 display the histograms of the estimates of β for n = 100 and 500, respectively, while Figures S3 and S4 present the plots of true and estimated baseline CIFs, and non-linear regression functions, also for the sample sizes 100 and 500, respectively.
+The histograms reveal satisfactory visual display of asymptotic normality of the estimator of β , even for relatively smaller sample sizes.
+The differences between the true and estimated functions are quite small, and decrease with increasing sample size.
+Furthermore, the biases of the estimates of β are also small, revealing satisfactory performance of the approximations to the unknown non-linear regression functions by the BPs.

-Table S1 also presents the corresponding statistics for the "B-spline+B-spline" approach, and Figures S5-S8 present histograms of the corresponding β estimates, and plots of the true and estimated baseline CIFs and nonlinear regression functions, respectively, also for sample sizes 100 and 500.
-We observe that the "B-spline+B-spline" approach yields overestimated coverage probabilities and a larger bias for the nonlinear regression function estimates, as compared with the "B-spline+Bernstein polynomials" approach.
-This indicates that the BPs possess a better shape-preserving property than that of the B-splines, and provides an improved estimation of the coverage probability.
+Table S1 also presents the corresponding statistics for the "B-spline+Bspline" approach, while Figures S5 - S8 present the histograms of corresponding β estimates, and plots of true and estimated baseline CIFs and non-linear regression functions, also for sample sizes 100 and 500.
+We observe the "B-spline+B-spline" approach yields overestimated coverage probabilities and larger bias for the non-linear regression function estimates, compared to the "B-spline+Bernstein polynomials" approach.
+This indicates that the BPs possess better shape preserving property than the Bsplines, and also provides improved estimation of the coverage probability.